USI - UN CELL

 (h) Maj Gen (Dr) AK Bardalai (Retd), Former Dy Head of Mission & Dy Force Cdr UNIFIL.

-(j) Col (Dr) KK Sharma (Retd), former military observer in UNTAC,
+(k) Col (Dr) KK Sharma (Retd), former military observer in UNTAC.

-On conclusion of each webinar, talks and presentations were compiled, edited, and printed as a Monograph to share the rich experience of speaker with larger audience and cross fertilisation of ideas.
+9. At the conclusion of each webinar, talks, and presentations were compiled, edited, and printed as a Monograph to share the rich experience of the speaker with a larger audience and cross-fertilization of ideas.
 This initiative assumes added importance at a juncture when India is a member of the UN Security Council.

 USI - Challenges Forum Collaboration

-(c) Ahmed Abdel Latif, Director General, Cairo International Center for Conflict Resolution, Peacekeeping and Peacebuilding
+(c) Ahmed Abdel Latif, Director-General, Cairo International Center for Conflict Resolution, Peacekeeping, and Peacebuilding (CCCPA).

 (e) Dr. Lotte Vermeij, Senior Expert on UN Peace Operations and Sexual Violence in Conflict, NORCAP.